-All floors, paying particular attention to baseboards and carpets, and all furniture, using attachments for cracks and crevices.
+Frequently vacuum all floors, paying particular attention to baseboards and carpets, and all furniture, using attachments for cracks and crevices.

 Don’t forget your car!

-All pet bedding and all YOUR bedding… anything your special kitty sits or sleeps on.
+Wash frequently all pet bedding and all YOUR bedding… anything your special kitty sits or sleeps on.

 Bathe Your Kitty